dpi627/demoNuGetPacakage/README.md

 # 📦demoNuGetPackage

 > [!NOTE]
-> a quick demo for neget package development
+> a quick demo for nuget package development

 # 🕹️Features